-The normal length of a woman's menstrual cycle is 28 days, although this varies between individuals.
+The normal length of a woman's menstrual cycle is 28 days, but this varies between individuals.
 Irregular menstruation is when the length of the cycle is more than 35 days, or if the duration varies.

 A period, or menstruation, is the part of the menstrual cycle in which the endometrium, which is the lining of the uterus, is shed.
 This appears as bleeding from the womb that is released through the vagina.